gkrajewski/CDI-online/README.md

 # Communicative Development Inventory - static version

-You can see application on: https://piotrkrol.shinyapps.io/CDI-static/ Accesible values of form parameter (in URL): WG, WS, CDI3
+> You can see application on: https://piotrkrol.shinyapps.io/CDI-static/
+> Accesible values of form parameter (in URL) are: WG, WS and CDI3